rulnasution/tabular-flow-matching/README.md

 ```

 Options of [NAME_OF_DATASET]: adult, default, shoppers, magic, beijing, news
-Options of [NAME_OF_BASELINE_METHODS]: smote, goggle, great, stasy, codi, tabddpm
+Options of [NAME_OF_BASELINE_METHODS]: tabddpm, tabsyn, tabvvfm, tabsynflow

-For Tabsyn, use the following command for training:
+For Tabsyn or TabSynFlow, use the following command for training:

 ```
 # train VAE first